-A retrospective chart review of patients with stage IV pressure ulcers in a university-based, tertiary-care hospital was conducted.
+A retrospective chart review of patients with stage IV pressure ulcers in a university based, tertiary-care hospital was conducted.
 The true costs related to the pressure ulcers, which included costs of ensuing morbidities, were calculated and analyzed.
-The inclusion criteria for the study were as follows.
+The inclusion criteria for the study are:

-First, patients admitted with stage IV pressure ulcers (community-acquired) or acquired stage IV pressure ulcers during the hospital stay (hospital-acquired) were included.
-Patients with hospital-acquired pressure ulcers (HAPUs) were admitted to the hospital for a separate medical condition (eg, pneumonia requiring mechanical ventilator support, complication of major surgery), and acquired a stage IV pressure ulcer in the hospital.
-Their hospital stays therefore were prolonged even after the presenting medical condition had been stabilized or resolved.
+1. Patients admitted with stage IV pressure ulcers (community-acquired), or acquired stage IV pressure ulcers during the hospital stay (hospital-acquired) were included.

+Hospital-acquired pressure ulcer (HAPU): These patients were admitted to the hospital for a separate medical condition (e.g., pneumonia requiring mechanical ventilator support, complication of major surgery), and acquired a stage IV pressure ulcer in the hospital.
+Their hospital stays were therefore prolonged even after the presenting medical condition had been stabilized or resolved.
 The wound healing team was consulted after the stage IV ulcer was observed.

-Patients with community-acquired pressure ulcers (CAPUs) were admitted to the hospital for stage IV pressure ulcers or a related complication.
+Community-acquired pressure ulcer (CAPU): These patients were admitted to the hospital for stage IV pressure ulcers or related complication.
 The ulcers were acquired at home or in a long-term care facility.

-Second, the stage IV pressure ulcer or resulting morbidity was the sole reason for a portion (HAPU), or the entire hospital stay (CAPU), as determined by consensus from the health care team.
+2. The stage IV pressure ulcer or resulting morbidity was the sole reason for a portion (HAPU), or the entire hospital stay (CAPU), as determined by consensus from the health care team.